 What Is Educational Therapy?

-When your child receives services, they are geared towards how he or she learns best, and helping the student understand HOW they learn.
-They also focus on the foundational skills for learning.
-If there’s something your child needs on a basic level—in regards to attention, focus, body or motor movements, processing, etc.—then these are addressed first.
+When your child receives Ed.
+Therapy services, these services are geared towards how your child learns best, as well as helping him/her understand HOW he/she learns.
+Ed.
+Therapy also focuses on foundational skills for learning to assess underlying processing issues.
+If there’s something your child needs level—in regards to attention, focus, body or motor movements, processing, etc.—then these are addressed first.

 Through Ed.
 Therapy, there is a specific learning plan with goals and monitoring, plus communication to keep parents in the know, every step of the way.